salesforce/best/docs/content/docs/running-remotely.md

 The agent will use this configuration to register with the hub.
 Additionally, the `spec` field describes the browser and version that this agent is running.
 This is used together with the the `spec` option inside the `best.config.js` below.

+You should set the environment variable `HUB_AGENT_TOKEN` to your agent token which you got from the above steps.

 ### Configuring Best
 Again, now that we have configured the hub and the agents, we need to tell Best to run your benchmarks on them inside your `best.config.js`: